Iran 'inching' toward place where talks could be held: Pentagon chief

 Germany, one of the signatories to the deal, reacted to Iran’s decision on the centrifuges by saying it was not too late for Iran to change course.

-“We urge Iran not to aggravate the situation further,” a German Foreign Ministry spokesman said.
-“It is not too late for Iran to leave the wrong path it has gone down.”

 Reporting by Idrees Ali.
-Additional reporting by John Irish in Paris and Paul Carrel in Berlin; Editing by Catherine Evans, William Maclean
+Additional reporting by Parisa Hafezi in Dubai, John Irish in Paris, Paul Carrel in Berlin and Alistair Smout in London; Editing by Catherine Evans, William Maclean